MCDReforged/PluginCatalogue/scripts/resources/templates/meta_readme.md

   "schema_version": "##RELEASE_INFO_SCHEMA_VERSION##",
   "id": "my_plugin",  // The id of the plugin that this ReleaseSummary belongs to

-  // The latest version of the plugin
+  // The latest version of the plugin.
+Nullable
   // Notes that it might not be the version of the most recent release "latest_version": "1.2.0",

+  // The index of the latest version in the releases field.
+Nullable
+  // Index starts from 0. use `releases[latest_version_index]` to get the ReleaseInfo of the latest release "latest_version_index": 0,

   // A list of ReleaseInfo object, the releases information "releases": [